ixiaopan/blog/content/post/DL-02-architecture.md

 So, what should a valid activation function look like?

 - differentiable
-  - because deep learninig is gradient-based learning, we need to know in which direction and how much to move in the parameter space
+  - because deep learning is gradient-based learning, we need to know in which direction and how much to move in the parameter space
 - monotonic